maim-lain/mythicmanor/mod.md

-# Mythic Manor: Improvements Mod
+# Mythic Manor - Improvements Mod
 [*\~My list of walkthroughs and when they'll be updated\~*](https://www.patreon.com/maimlain)

 <br>